 Both higher GPM and higher PSI will make your sinks and showers more like the ones at home, but higher numbers will also deplete your potable water tank faster.
 It’s important to ration your water usage when camping in areas without water connections.

-An accumulator tank is a good thing to have to protect your RV plumbing system from pressure spikes.
+An accumulator tank is a good thing to have to protect your plumbing system from pressure spikes.
 It also reduces the work that your pump has to perform when you are intermittently opening and closing the faucets.

 The accumulator tank has a pressurized air bladder after the pump to provide some usable water pressure in your faucet even when the pump is off.
 This prevents the pump from engaging for brief moments and can extend the life of your pump.